Automated Fixed-Point Conversion

 defining ranges for all persistent

 Optionally, you can select Quick derived range analysis.
-With this option, the app performs faster static analysis.
+With this option, the conversion tool performs faster static analysis.
 The computed ranges might be larger than necessary.
 Select this option in cases where the static analysis takes more time than you can afford.

 If the derived range analysis for your project is taking a long time, you can optionally set a timeout.
-When the timeout is reached, the app aborts the analysis.
+The tool aborts the analysis when the timeout is reached.

-You can lock proposed data types against changes by the app using one of the following methods:
+You can lock proposed data types against changes by the Fixed-Point Conversion tool using one of the following methods:

-Manually setting a proposed data type in the app.
+Manually setting a proposed data type in the Fixed-Point Conversion tool.

 Right-clicking a type proposed by the tool and selecting

-The app displays locked data types in bold so that they are easy to identify.
+The tool displays locked data types in bold so that they are easy to identify.
 You can unlock a type using one of the following methods:

 Manually overwriting it.